PyTomSss/PyTomSss/README.md

 **Master in Engineering, ENSAE Paris** (*Institut Polytechnique de Paris*), specialization in **Statistics and Machine Learning**

-Between 2021 and 2025, I completed the *Grande École* program at ENSAE, within the DSSA (Data Science, Statistics, and Learning) specialization.
+Between 2021 and 2025, I completed the *Grande École* program at ENSAE, as part of the dual-degree with *HEC Paris*.
+In Master 2, I specialized in DSSA (Data Science, Statistics, and Learning).
 Main courses included:

 * Statistics (Classical, High-Dimensional, and Bayesian)
 * Theoretical Foundations of Machine Learning